How Long Will It Take a Dog to Pass a Foreign Object?

 You might also be interested in this other article, where we explain what intestinal blockage in dogs is.

-The time it takes for a dog to expel a foreign body can vary depending on several factors, including the size and nature of the object, its location within the gastrointestinal tract, and the dog's individual health and digestive function.
-In some cases, a dog may be able to pass a small foreign object within a few days, while in other instances, it may require medical intervention.
+The time it takes for a dog to pass a foreign body can vary depending on several factors, including the size and nature of the object, its location within the gastrointestinal tract and the dog's individual health and digestive function.
+In some cases, a dog may be able to pass a small foreign object within a few days.
+In other instances, it may require medical intervention.

 If your dog has recently swallowed an object, typically within the past hour or two, it's likely still in the stomach.
 If the foreign body is small and not causing any immediate distress, there is a chance that your dog may naturally expel it through vomiting within 10 to 24 hours after ingestion.
 In other cases, the foreign object may pass through the digestive system and be expelled in the feces, which can take up to 48 hours.